QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 Abstract Containers
 ----------------------

-Another way we can run into trouble is with abstract container types
+Another way we can run into trouble is with abstract container types.

 Consider the following function, which essentially does the same job as Julia's ``sum()`` function but acts only on floating point data